carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``llvm.memset.*``' intrinsics fill "len" bytes of memory starting at the destination location.
-If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1.
+If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1 (both meaning no alignment).

 '``llvm.sqrt.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^